Comprehensive cleft and craniofacial care

 The Center for Craniofacial Care at Children’s Hospital or Richmond at VCU specializes in treating children with cleft lip and palate, craniofacial conditions and vascular malformations.

-Our center is recognized as a Cleft Palate and Craniofacial Approved Team by the American Cleft Palate-Craniofacial Association and meets the association’s high clinical and team care standards.
+We are recognized as a Cleft Palate and Craniofacial Approved Team by the American Cleft Palate-Craniofacial Association, which means we are among the most experienced pediatric craniofacial specialists in the country.

 We provide care for a variety of conditions children are born with (congenital conditions) as well as conditions that may occur during a child’s life.
 These include:

-We also have an Infant Skull Screening Clinic designed to provide expert diagnosis when there are concerns about an infant’s head shape.
+- Infant head shape screening: We provide expert diagnosis when there are concerns about your infant’s head shape.
 This clinic is staffed by a neurosurgeon and a craniofacial surgeon.
 Families who come for a screening can often obtain an accurate diagnosis without having to get X-rays or CT scans.
 Plagiocephaly (flattened spot on back or side of head) and craniosynostosis (unusual skull shape) are among the conditions we see most often in this clinic.